LOADING ...

 But the of a Hessian, there hangin'!

-Legs and all away with the piper!
+Legs and all come away the piper!

-Til he to Tim Haley's cabin.
+Til he came to Tim cabin.

 Says Tim within, "I can't let ye in!